After childhood rhabdomyosarcoma has been diagnosed, treatment is based on the stage of the cancer and whether all the cancer was removed by surgery.

 The staging system is based on the size of the tumor, where it is in the body, and whether it has spread to other parts of the body:

-In stage 1, cancer is any size, has not spread to lymph nodes, and is found in only one of the following "favorable" sites:
+In stage 1, the tumor is any size, has not spread to lymph nodes, and is found in only one of the following "favorable" sites:

 Pea, peanut, walnut, and lime show tumor sizes.